 Share Your Story with Andrew

-Tampa Bay is known for our diverse military community, and Tampa Bay 28 Anchor Andrew Kinsey takes pride in sharing their stories.
-He also enjoys sharing a cup of joy in the mornings, so reach out to Andrew with the things that make you proud to call Tampa Bay home.
+Tampa Bay is known for our diverse military community, and Good Morning Tampa Bay Anchor Andrew Kinsey takes pride in sharing their stories.
+He is also dedicated to being a voice for crime victims as they navigate the legal process.
+So, reach out to Andrew if you need an ear to listen.

 .